 The FCC is the principal regulatory authority with respect to the provision of telecommunications services.
 State public utility or service commissions (PUCs) have regulatory authority over the provision of local exchange and intrastate long distance services.
-Their regulatory authority over entry is very limited, but they have extensive authority over at least the ILECs' pricing and terms and conditions of service.
+Their regulatory authority over entry is very limited, but they have extensive authority over at least the incumbent local exchange carriers' (ILECs) pricing and terms and conditions of service.
 The Antitrust Division of the Department of Justice (DoJ) and the Federal Trade Commission (FTC) have jurisdiction under the antitrust laws over competition issues, including review of mergers and acquisitions among telecommunications providers.